 The elimination of secondary operations is pushing multi-shot plastic injection molding and compression molding into a new level of manufacturing efficiency.
-CS Tool Engineering is an expert in designing assemblies that combine separate components in the tool via snap-fits, welding, and co-molding of incompatible materials.
+CS Tool Engineering is an expert in designing and building molds that enable in-mold assembly (or IMA), an exciting new frontier in manufacturing technology.

 How Does In-Mold Assembly (IMA) Work?

 In addition to the economic advantages of IMA, increased product quality is the major benefit.
 In-mold assembly develops a more consistent component.
 The component assembly is not subject to the same warpage or shrinkage issues seen when secondary operations are used.
+The result is a significant reduction in part count and improved overall productivity through the elimination of several assembly operations.

-- Eliminates work-in-progress inventories.Reduces the need for separate presses and molds.Reduces labor and floorspace requirements.Improves registration or alignment of a part for assembly.Reduces the total time to produce an assembly.Allows production of parts with features that would be cost-prohibitive or impossible to produce by conventional assembly process.
+- Allows production of parts with features that would be cost-prohibitive or impossible to produce by conventional assembly process.

-- IMA eliminates the need for conveyors, bowl feeders, fixtures and ultrasonic welders.
+IMA eliminates the need for conveyors, bowl feeders, fixtures and ultrasonic welders.
 It removes potential sources of scrap parts caused by mishandling, misalignment, process variations or contamination.

 At CS Tool Engineering, we are proud to be a part of developing the innovations, like In‑mold assembly, that power our future.